microsoft/semantic-kernel/docs/decisions/0045-kernel-content-graduation.md

 public abstract class KernelContent { ... }
 ```

-This coupling should not be encouraged for other packages that specialize the `KernelContent` types.
+This coupling should not be encouraged for other packages that have `KernelContent` specializations.

 ### Solution - Usage of [JsonConverter](https://learn.microsoft.com/en-us/dotnet/standard/serialization/system-text-json/converters-how-to?pivots=dotnet-6-0#registration-sample---jsonconverter-on-a-type) Annotations